How to Deal with Sweating in Humidity this Summer

 3. Limit Outdoors Activity

-By limiting outdoor activities to early morning or evening, you avoid peak periods of sun and the intense heat it produces.
+By limiting outdoor activities to early morning or evening, you avoid peak periods of sun and intense heat.
 This doesn’t mean you have to cancel all your daytime plans.
-Simply minimize sun exposure and your body will thank you for it.
+Simply minimize sun exposure, and your body will thank you for it.
 Less sun means less heat, and ultimately less sweating.

 4. Use the Right Antiperspirant

-When trying to balance the humidity and sweating relationship, using the right antiperspirant is key.
-It’s important to note the difference here with deodorants, which only work to get rid of body odor rather than the sweat itself.
+When balancing humidity and sweating, using the right antiperspirant is key.
+It’s important to note that deodorants only work to stop body odor rather than the sweat itself.

-Antiperspirants, on the hand, directly combat sweat by blocking the sweat glands.
-If your regular antiperspirant proves ineffective during humid days, try out a clinical strength product.
-For maximum results, always apply antiperspirant before bedtime to clean and dry skin.
+Antiperspirants, on the other hand, directly combat sweat by blocking the sweat glands.
+If your regular antiperspirant is ineffective during humid days, try a clinical strength product.
+For best results, apply antiperspirant before bedtime to clean and dry skin.

 5. Choose the Right Clothes

-Your choice of clothes can also help with managing sweat in humid conditions.
+Your choice of clothing can also help to manage sweat in humid conditions.
 Wicking fabrics work by pulling sweat off the skin and transporting it through tiny channels to the outside surface, where it eventually evaporates.
 This prevents sweat from being absorbed by the material, leaving you soggy and uncomfortable.

 Take Control of Excessive Sweat